-Since it’s rebranding as the UEFA Europa League, Europe’s secondary competition has already seen some memorable finals in its short history.
+Since its rebranding as the UEFA Europa League, Europe’s secondary competition has seen some memorable finals in its short history.

 The first edition of the Europa League saw Atletico Madrid meet surprise finalists Fulham in the final in Hamburg, Germany.

-Atletico had long lived in the shadow of city rivals Real Madrid, with the 2010 final an opportunity to win a first European trophy since the 1962 Cup Winner’s Cup and a first major honour of any kind since a La Liga and Copa Del Rey double in 1996.
+Atletico had long lived in the shadow of city rivals Real Madrid, with the 2010 final an opportunity to win a first European trophy since the 1962 UEFA Cup Winners’ Cup and a first major honour of any kind since a La Liga and Copa Del Rey double in 1996.

-In a tight final, an Atletico side including the likes of David De Gea and Sergio Aguero took the lead when former Manchester United forward Diego Forlan fired past Mark Scharwzer after 32 minutes.
+In a tight final, an Atletico side including the likes of David de Gea and Sergio Aguero took the lead when former Manchester United forward Diego Forlan fired past Mark Schwarzer after 32 minutes.

-Fulham, showing the character that typified their run to the final, were level just five minutes later, when Welsh international Simon Davies turned in Zoltan Gera’s cross.
-Both side’s also struck the woodwork through the 90 minutes but with neither able to score the tie went into extra-time.
+Fulham, showing the character that typified their run to the final, were level just five minutes later as Simon Davies turned in Zoltan Gera’s cross.
+Both sides also struck the woodwork, but with neither able to score the tie went into extra-time.

-Having lifted the Champions League the previous season, Chelsea’s defence of the trophy ended in humiliating fashion by becoming the first holders to suffer a group stage exit and they dropped into the Europa League before proceeding to the final.
+Having lifted the Champions League the previous season, Chelsea’s defence of the trophy ended in humiliating fashion after becoming the first holders to suffer a group stage exit.
+The West Londoners dropped into the Europa League and bounced back by reaching the final.

-Benfica’s route to the final including a quarter-final win over Newcastle United, whilst Chelsea’s was more straightforward incorporating wins over the likes of Rubin Kazan and Basel.
+Benfica’s route to the final included a quarter-final win over Newcastle, whilst Chelsea’s passage was more straightforward and contained wins over the likes of Rubin Kazan and Basel.

 Chelsea’s Eden Hazard and John Terry both missed the occasion through injury, whilst Nemanja Matic, David Luiz and Ramires faced their former club in a European final.

-It was the London side who took the lead Ajax’s then-Amsterdam Arena, Fernando Torres firing home after an hour as Chelsea look to win back-to-back European trophies.
+It was the Premier League side who took the lead in Amsterdam, as Fernando Torres fired home to put the Blues on course for successive European trophies.
 Their lead lasted just eight minutes however, after Oscar Cardozo equalised from the spot following a handball from Cesar Azpilicueta.

 With a tight affair looking set for extra-time, Branislav Ivanovic made himself a hero after rising highest to meet Juan Mata’s corner.
-The Serbian’s looping header found the far corner in the third minute of stoppage time to seal the Blues first Europa league title.
+The Serbian’s looping header found the far corner in the third minute of stoppage time and sealed Chelsea’s first Europa League title in dramatic fashion.

-Chelsea became only the fourth club, and first English, to win all three UEFA club competitions after adding the Europa League to their Champions League and the now defunct Cup Winners’ Cup titles.
+Chelsea became only the fourth club, and first English, to win all three UEFA club competitions after adding the Europa League to their Champions League and UEFA Cup Winners’ Cup titles.

-The highest scoring final since the introduction of the Europa League saw Spanish side Sevilla edge outscore surprise finalists Dnipro of Ukraine in Warsaw, Poland.
+The joint-highest scoring final since the introduction of the Europa League saw Spanish side Sevilla outscore surprise finalists Dnipro of Ukraine in Warsaw, Poland.

-Sevilla had previously won European football’s secondary competition in 2006, 2007 and 2014 and were looking to become the outright record holder ahead of Liverpool, Inter Milan and Juventus.
+Sevilla had previously won European football’s secondary competition in 2006, 2007 and 2014 and were looking to become the outright record holder for titles ahead of Liverpool, Inter Milan and Juventus.

-In a topsy-turvy tie, Dnipro, who had beaten the likes of Ajax and Napoli to reach the final, took an early lead through former Blackburn Rovers forward Nikola Kalinic in the seventh minute.
+In a topsy-turvy tie, Dnipro, who had beaten the likes of Ajax and Napoli to reach the final, took an early lead through former Blackburn Rovers forward Nikola Kalinic.

-In an end-to-end game, Sevilla hit back and took the lead with two goals in three minutes.
-First, midfielder Grzegorz Krychowiak equalised in the 28th minute before Colombian Carlos Bacca rounded the goalkeeper to put Sevilla ahead moments later.
+In an end-to-end game, Sevilla hit back and turned the game around with two goals in three minutes.
+Grzegorz Krychowiak equalised in the 28th minute, before Colombian forward Carlos Bacca rounded the goalkeeper to put Sevilla ahead just moments later.

 Sevilla also became the first side to earn Champions League qualification from winning the tournament, after the rule was introduced ahead of the 2014/15 season.